mailgourav/go-ethereum/README.md

-## Go Ethereum enhanced to implement schnorr signature verification as an precompiled contract
+## Go Ethereum enhancement implementing schnorr signature verification as an precompiled contract

 For Testing
 1. Clone the repo